There’s almost no end to what you could do with a $1 million to invest at one time. But we’ve laid out five lucrative options below.

 - Lower fees.
 Because you’re not actively buying and selling, less money goes to cover fees and expenses.

 - Typically outperform actively managed funds.
 Historically, low-cost index funds outperform actively managed funds over the long run.
+And the risks are lower.

 - Investments are unclear.
 Index funds frequently change, making it hard to pinpoint exactly what shares you own.